printablealice/knausj_talon/doc/vim.md

 ```

 Talon will search the active terminal window title and look for `VIM`, at which
-point it will correctly trigger vim mode and disable terminal mode.
+point it will correctly trigger the vim tag and disable the terminal tag.

 ## Detecting current vim mode